thanatly/DS-R-Basics/README.md

 - Able to implement different dimension reduction techniques using R

 ## Content
-This repository contains a jupyter notebook running
+This repository contains jupyter notebook.

 ## Installation
 ### Install R in a local machine